theramis/Snapper/README.md

 - Create PR and Issue templates
 - Write tests for testing json store.
 Use goldmaster testing
 - Write tests for json diff message maker
+- Update nuget package descriptions for xunit and nunit to say they have extra features
+- Figure out all of the .netstandards to target and lowest nuget package versions